publiccodenet/about/activities/communication/communications-plan.md

 - We aim to publish blogposts and jobs on Mondays (for maximum engagement).
 - The bulk of our social media engagement should take place Monday to Thursday.

+## Tone of voice

+Our general tone of voice is institutional, but with emojis.

+Blogposts should have a more personal authorial voice, while still showcasing our authors as professionals and experts.

 ## Messaging matrix

 We don’t know what the ideal ratio of audiences to target is yet.
 We’ll develop as we learn more about who actually engages with us.